Mindful-AI-Assistants/5-social-buzz-ai--Natural_Language_Processing-NL-Class_2/README.md

 - [**Why ?**]() Numbers help computers see words!

-- [**What is it?**]() We make some number sequences called *vectors*.
+- [**What is it ?**]() We make some number sequences called *vectors*.
 Then, we add, subtract, multiply and compare them.
 This is the building block for more magic later.

 - [**Code:**]()